 Michael is in the studio frequently for recording projects and jingle work.
-His trombone work can be heard on commercials for A Night With Janis Joplin, Degree Deodorant, The Breeders’ Cup 2012, Olive Garden, Comcast Xfinity NCAA Football, Charles Schwab, Wrigley’s Extra Dessert Delights Gum, Ragu, Sears, and Commit NiQuitin Minis.
-Boscarino has contributed to pre-recorded theme music used at the Tokyo Disney Resort® in Japan as well as cabaret show music for Celestina Warbeck and the Banshees at the Wizarding World of Harry Potter at the Universal Orlando Resort™.
-Furthermore, Michael played on much of the pre-recorded music used on the NBC broadcast of the 88th Annual Macy’s Thanksgiving Day Parade (2014) and his tuba and bass trombone work can be heard on theme music for WWE star, Bo Dallas.
+His trombone work can be heard on commercials for Degree Deodorant, The Breeders’ Cup 2012, Olive Garden, Comcast Xfinity NCAA Football, Charles Schwab, Wrigley’s Extra Dessert Delights Gum, Ragu, Sears, and Commit NiQuitin Minis.
+Boscarino has contributed to pre-recorded theme music used at the Tokyo Disney Resort® as well as cabaret show music for Celestina Warbeck and the Banshees at the Wizarding World of Harry Potter at the Universal Orlando Resort™.
+Furthermore, Michael played on much of the pre-recorded music used on the NBC broadcast of the 88th Annual Macy’s Thanksgiving Day Parade (2014).
 Elsewhere on television, Michael was the trombonist on the PBS Thirteen TV Special; Great Performances-Chita Rivera: A Lot of Livin’ To Do.
-He can also be heard on several albums as a sideman (please see Michael’s website, www.boscotrombone.com, for a complete discography).
+He can also be heard on several albums as a sideman (please see Michael’s website for a complete Discography).

 In September 2013, Michael was appointed to his first full-time position on Broadway as trombonist in the musical, A Night with Janis Joplin.
 He was featured in segments done on the show by CBS News Sunday Morning, the Katie (Couric) Show, ABC World News, and The Wendy Williams Show.
-In March 2017, Michael was appointed to his second full-time position on Broadway as Trombone 1/Euphonium in The New American Musical, Bandstand.
-The cast of Bandstand performed on Good Morning America that summer and his trombone work could be heard in their backing track.
-Elsewhere on the Broadway scene, Boscarino subs in the pits of Book of Mormon and Wicked, and previously subbed in the pits of South Pacific, In The Heights, How to Succeed in Business Without Really Trying, Porgy & Bess, Rocky, Bullets Over Broadway, Newsies, Pippin, It Shoulda Been You, and Disaster! prior to their closings.
+In March 2017, Michael was appointed to his second full-time position on Broadway as Trombone 1/Euphonium in the musical, Bandstand.
+Elsewhere on the Broadway scene, Boscarino subs in the pits of Book of Mormon and Tootsie.

 “I absolutely love my Edwards and it is by far the most versatile horn I have ever played.
 It has such great response in all the registers and at all dynamic levels, no matter the articulation.
 It does whatever I need it to do!
 Congratulations to the folks at Edwards for creating a masterpiece.
 I am proud to play one.”